How To Hand Wash Bras Quickly And Easily

 6. USING THE WASHING MACHINE

-A woman sits on top of a row of washing machines.
+a woman sitting on top of a washing machine in a laundry room

 Of course hand washing is best, but hey, life happens.
 Sometimes you just gotta throw those babies in the washing machine and cross your fingers and maybe send up a prayer or two to whichever god/goddess/deity you choose.
 Here are some tips if you absolutely must use the washer: